 The Department of Mathematics and Statistical Sciences offers a doctoral degree concentration in computational mathematics and statistical sciences through the College of Science, Engineering and Technology's Ph.D. program in Computational Data-Enabled Sciences and Engineering (CDS&E).
 The Department also offers programs leading to the MST degree in mathematics designed for persons who wish additional preparation for mathematics teaching or mathematics supervision and the MS degree in Pure or Applied Mathematics for students who seek careers in academia, government, industry or the business sector.
-The programs are designed for persons with adequate background in undergraduate mathematics beyond the calculus sequence.
+The programs are designed for persons with adequate background in undergraduate statistics mathematics beyond the calculus sequence.

-The Department of Mathematics and Statistical Sciences aims to equip its graduate with the necessary advanced mathematics and statistical knowledge and skills that prepares them to find solutions to mathematics or statistics problems arising in other academic fields and in areas outside the normal academic setting and to use this knowledge to solve society problems of challenge.
+In keeping with the mission and vision of the university, the Department of Mathematics and Statistical Sciences aims to equip its graduate with the necessary advanced mathematics and statistical knowledge and skills that prepares them to find solutions to mathematics or statistics problems arising in other academic fields and in areas outside the normal academic setting and to use this knowledge to solve society problems of challenge.
 The program aims for national and international distinction in preparing mathematics students for a spectrum of careers including academic and non-academic employment.

-- 1. To provide quality mathematics training at the doctoral and master's degree level. - 2.
-To provide a learning and research friendly environment for all students. - 3.
-To prepare students to recognize opportunities for advancing mathematics or statistical ideas arising in other fields. - To increase the pool of mathematicians seeking academic and non-academic employment.
+- 1. To provide quality mathematics training at the doctoral and master's degree level. - To provide a learning and research friendly environment for all students.

+- 3. To prepare students to recognize opportunities for advancing mathematics or statistical ideas arising in other fields. - 4.
+To increase the pool of mathematicians seeking academic and non-academic employment.